Si-SenorTN/Scarlet/README.md

 <img align="right" src="docs/images/svg/scarlet_icon.svg" width="120em" style="margin-left: 2em">

-Scarlet is an object-event utility library useful for mounting events to instance methods.
+Scarlet is an object-event utility framework useful for mounting events to instance methods.

 ⚠ Scarlet is currently at a very early alpha build.
 Keep this in mind when attempting to use itin a project.
 Current build may be unstable for current work. ⚠